Santhosh-Charanthu/Shop-Management/README.md

   - Phone input and OTP-related buttons are disabled.
 - On submitting the form:
   - Data is stored in the browser's `localStorage`.
-  - User is redirected back to the dashboard.
+  - User is redirected to employee dashboard.
-  - New shop appears in a new row of the table.
+  - New shop will be added in a new row of the table.

 ### 👩‍💼 Employee Dashboard
 - Displays all registered employee details in a table.
 - "Add Employee" button redirects to the employee registration form.
-- Recently registered employees appear as new entries.

 ### 👨‍🔧 Employee Registration
 - Similar to shop registration: